-Within a reasonable time, but not beyond thirty (30) calendar days from the date of the Pre-Disciplinary Meeting, the Employer shall render a disciplinary decision.
+Section 16.5.
+Employer's Decision.
+Within a reasonable timeframe, not to extend beyond thirty (30) calendar days from the date of the Pre-Disciplinary Meeting absent extenuating circumstances, the Employer shall render a disciplinary decision.

-ARTICLE 14 - PERSONNEL REGULATIONS & POLICIES
+ARTICLE 17 - PERSONNEL REGULATIONS AND POLICIES